Minnesota PFAS Food Packaging Ban: $15K Restaurant Fines

 In virtually every other US state with a PFAS food packaging ban — California, New York, Connecticut, Oregon, Washington — the law targets the supply chain.
 Manufacturers cannot make packaging with intentionally added PFAS.
 Distributors cannot sell it.
 But the restaurant or food truck operator at the end of that chain?
 In those states, they are not named as a liable party.

 This distinction matters enormously for small food businesses.
-In other states, if non-compliant packaging slips through the supply chain, enforcement actions are directed at the manufacturer or distributor who sold it.
+In other states, if restricted packaging slips through the supply chain, enforcement actions are directed at the manufacturer or distributor who sold it.
 In Minnesota, the enforcement action can come directly to your restaurant, your food truck, or your catering operation.

 Think of it this way: in most states, PFAS compliance is your supplier's problem.
 In Minnesota, it is your problem.